pigzillaaa/daddylive/README.md

 #### Status
 * 08/30/2025 xx:xx - Only tested on one channel.
 Turns out many channels are not working.
 Diagnosing the problem ongoing
 * 08/30/2025 12:30 - It seems okay playing in mpv but fails for some reaseon on ott navigator.
 Just create an issue if not working
+* 08/30/2025 12:50 - Clearing data and cache makes wonder for ott navigator
 ---

 ##